thunguyen177/EPEM/README.md

 # Usage
 The notebooks are created by Google's Colaboratory.

-[The "Parameter estimation error" notebook](https://github.com/thunguyen177/EPEM/blob/master/Parameter%20estimation%20error.ipynb) produces the results in *Table 2: Parameters estimation errors with different missing rates*.
+[The "Parameter estimation error" notebook](https://github.com/thunguyen177/EPEM/blob/master/Parameter%20estimation%20error.ipynb) produces the results in *Table 2: Parameters estimation errors with different missing rates*, except for MNIST, fashion MNIST.
+Meanwhile, the notebook *Parameter estimation error shuffled* produces the results on *Table B.5: Parameters estimation errors with different missing rates on shuffled data* in the Appendix except for MNIST, fashion MNIST.

-[The "application in linear discriminant analysis" notebook](https://github.com/thunguyen177/EPEM/blob/master/application%20in%20linear%20discriminant%20analysis.ipynb)  produces the results in *Table 3: The cross-validation errors on datasets with different missing rates in LDA application*.
+[The "application in linear discriminant analysis" notebook](https://github.com/thunguyen177/EPEM/blob/master/application%20in%20linear%20discriminant%20analysis.ipynb)  produces the results in *Table 3: The cross-validation errors on datasets with different missing rates in LDA application*, except for MNIST, fashion MNIST.

+The folder "parameter estimation MNIST _ Fashion MNIST" contains the codes that produce the results in *Table 2: Parameters estimation errors with different missing rates* for MNIST, fashion MNIST.

+The folder "LDA on MNIST_ Fashion MNISTT" contains the codes that produce the results in *Table 3: The cross-validation errors on datasets with different missing rates in LDA application* for MNIST, fashion MNIST.

 ## References
 We recommend you to cite our following paper when using these codes for further investigation: